Strategy Execution

 The City of Irving is an exceptionally high-performing local government.
 In 2012, the city won the Malcolm Baldrige National Quality Award, becoming only the second municipal award recipient in the program’s 25-year history.

 Today, the Innovation and Performance Office at Irving continues to earn a reputation for local government performance excellence with strong data management, a culture of continuous improvement and a commitment to public transparency.
-In 2021, the city achieved the What Works Cities Silver certification, and is tracking progress towards an even higher level of certification in future (more on that later).
+In 2021, the city achieved the What Works Cities Silver certification, and is tracking progress towards an even higher level of certification in future.

 When it comes to measuring progress against the city’s five strategic focus areas and 18 operating strategies, the Irving team provides two performance dashboards to show progress against their Future in Focus strategic plans.
 Future in Focus serves as the city’s operational strategic plan framework and the framework within which all city services are delivered.
 It aligns with the city’s 5-year capital plans, Council priorities, and annual budget.